Medically reviewed by Mary Lucas, RN

 Most scalp infections can be treated using topical or systemic medications.
 For example, tinea capitis is typically treated with antifungal drugs and shampoos.

+Knowing which chemicals cause hair loss in addition to what ingredients are bad for hair can help you have healthier hair for days.
 If you’re concerned about chemical hair damage, making a few simple changes to your hair care routine can often have a big positive impact.
 Use the following tips to protect your hair and avoid chemical-related hair loss:

 Ask your stylist about products used to dye or reshape your hair.
 If you have your hair dyed, straightened or permed in a hair salon, ask your stylist about the ingredients used in their bleaches, dyes and styling products.